BROOKWOOD MILITARY CEMETERY

 As an agency service on behalf of the Royal Hospital, Chelsea, the Commission also maintains a plot of the graves of Chelsea Pensioners, which is situated adjacent to the Military Cemetery, and a small plot containing the graves of 12 members of the nursing services in the adjoining Brookwood Cemetery is also in the Commission's care.

-The BROOKWOOD (UNITED KINGDOM 1914-18) MEMORIAL was created in 2004.
+The new BROOKWOOD 1914-1918 MEMORIAL was built in 2015.
 It commemorates casualties who died in the United Kingdom during the First World War but for whom no graves could be found.